akrishnaams/Concurrency-Assignment/README.md

 ```
 As we can observe, time taken for INSERTION operation remains the same even after a large number of elements inserted into the linked lists of the hash table buckets.
 However, for READ and REMOVE, the operations become costlier linearly.

+We can also observe that the slope is pretty much zero for large hash tables, as the chain size reduces, the latency effects come into picture.

 # Conclusion
 * Increasing the number of client threads, increases the latency due to server-client interaction
 * Increasing the hash table size, reduces the latency of processing element.